North Carolina vs. Kentucky College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 North Carolina Performance Insights

-- The Tar Heels' +103 scoring differential (outscoring opponents by 11.4 points per game) is a result of scoring 85.1 points per game (25th in college basketball) while allowing 73.7 per outing (249th in college basketball).
+- The Tar Heels are outscoring opponents by 11.4 points per game with a +103 scoring differential overall.
+They put up 85.1 points per game (24th in college basketball) and give up 73.7 per contest (249th in college basketball).

-- North Carolina wins the rebound battle by 4.9 boards on average.
-It collects 38.8 rebounds per game, which ranks 89th in college basketball, while its opponents pull down 33.9 per contest.
+- North Carolina is 89th in the country at 38.8 rebounds per game.
+That's 4.9 more than the 33.9 its opponents average.

 - North Carolina knocks down 7.7 three-pointers per game (163rd in college basketball) at a 35.9% rate (95th in college basketball), compared to the 8.2 its opponents make while shooting 32.6% from deep.

-- The Tar Heels rank 29th in college basketball with 105.1 points scored per 100 possessions, and 228th in college basketball defensively with 91 points conceded per 100 possessions.

-- North Carolina has committed 9.7 turnovers per game (42nd in college basketball play), 1.1 fewer than the 10.8 it forces on average (285th in college basketball).
+- North Carolina has committed 1.1 fewer turnovers per game than its opponents, averaging 9.7 (42nd in college basketball play) while forcing 10.8 (286th in college basketball).

 Kentucky Performance Insights

-- The Wildcats outscore opponents by 18.2 points per game (posting 90.6 points per game, sixth in college basketball, and giving up 72.4 per contest, 216th in college basketball) and have a +163 scoring differential.
+- The Wildcats' +163 scoring differential (outscoring opponents by 18.2 points per game) is a result of putting up 90.6 points per game (sixth in college basketball) while giving up 72.4 per contest (217th in college basketball).

-- Kentucky wins the rebound battle by an average of 1.6 boards.
-It grabs 37.8 rebounds per game (133rd in college basketball) compared to its opponents' 36.2.
+- Kentucky comes out on top in the rebound battle by an average of 1.6 boards.
+It records 37.8 rebounds per game (133rd in college basketball) compared to its opponents' 36.2.

-- Kentucky knocks down 10.7 three-pointers per game (11th in college basketball) at a 41.4% rate (fourth-best in college basketball), compared to the 9 per game its opponents make, at a 32.7% rate.
+- Kentucky makes 10.7 three-pointers per game (11th in college basketball) while shooting 41.4% from deep (fourth-best in college basketball).
+It is making 1.7 more threes than its opponents, who drain 9.0 per game at 32.7%.

 - Kentucky has committed 8.8 turnovers per game (12th in college basketball), 5.5 fewer than the 14.3 it forces (62nd in college basketball).